 Meka teaches beginning yoga with an emphasis on alignment.
 She assists you as you flow through meditation, warm up and gentle postures followed by deep relaxation.
 Meka's class is great for beginners, people returning to yoga after a break from practice, or those who just want to experience a gentle class with refreshers on the basics.
 Meka has been teaching at Om Shala Yoga for almost 2 years after studying Anusara yoga with Peggy Profant and Robyn Smith.
 Meka's love of yoga has been a blessing in her life in many ways thanks to her wonderful teachers and now she is happy to be able to share this passion as a teacher at the beautiful Om Shala!

 Peggy Profant discovered yoga as a teenager in Santa Barbara and continues to live and learn from it's wisdom.
 She has been an explorer of wilderness and culture and has traveled the world to experience the many flavors of life.
 Formerly a wilderness guide, her journey into parenthood has settled her in the Arcata area to become a massage therapist and yoga teacher.
 Peggy co-founded World Family Yoga, retreats which combine the three things she most loves: family, yoga and travel.
-Her fifteen years of teaching yoga have been influenced by Iyengar and Ashtanga Yoga, which she became passionate about during her travels to India.
-Now Peggy's love resides with the teachings of Anusara yoga in which she has become a certified Anusara Yoga teacher.
+Teaching since 1997, she has been influenced by Iyengar, Ashtanga Yoga and her travels in India and is now a certified Anusara Instructor.
 Based in Tantric philosophy, Anusara offers a heart-centered, life-affirming approach to hatha yoga, with an exquisite attention to alignment.
-She is co-owner, (steward) of Om Shala and has been leading yoga immersions and teacher trainings since the opening year 2008.
+She is owner, (steward) of Om Shala and has been leading yoga immersions and teacher trainings since the opening year 2008.
 It is Peggy's joyful passion to share the teachings of yoga with her students.

 11:00am - 12:15am Anusara I